SQream/sqream_docs/getting_started/client_drivers/python/index.rst

 .. _pysqream:

 *************************
-Connecting to SQream Using Python (pysqream)
+Connecting to SQream Using Python (pysqream-blue)
 *************************
 The **Python** connector page describes the following: